Pilgrimage and Devotion

 Day 3: Gai Tihar and Laxmi Puja – Worshipping Cows and Wealth

 The third day, Gai Tihar, celebrates cows, which are sacred in Nepali culture.
-Families decorate them with garlands, tika, and colorful cloths, honoring their vital role in agriculture and daily life.
+Families decorate them with garlands, tikas, and colorful cloths, honoring their vital role in agriculture and daily life.
 At the same time, Laxmi Puja honors Laxmi, the goddess of wealth and prosperity.
 Homes are carefully cleaned and adorned with lights and rangoli patterns to welcome her blessings.
 Together, these rituals express reverence for both sustenance and abundance, blending devotion with cultural tradition.

 The fourth day is Govardhan Puja, or Mha Puja in some communities.
 On this day, people honor oxen and other agricultural animals, expressing gratitude for the creatures that sustain farming and rural life.
 Meanwhile, in Newar communities, Mha Puja focuses on purifying and blessing oneself for the year ahead.
 In this way, the practice highlights the festival’s deep cultural significance, emphasizing both inner and outer prosperity.